d-Boolean algebras and their bitopological representation: d-Lattices and d-Boolean algebras

-The construction of the d-lattice $\omega(H)$ is a generalization of the construction of a d-frame out of a frame in Jung and Moshier \cite[page 47]{JM2006}.
-Consider the d-lattice $\omega(H)$.
-Then, That means, ${\bf con}\cap{\bf tot}$ is the set of all complementary pairs of $H$.
-Furthermore, if $B$ is the sublattice of $H$ composed of complemented elements, which is readily verified to be a Boolean algebra, then ${\bf con}\cap{\bf tot}$ is equal to $\{(a,\neg a):a\in B\}$, which is an anti-chain (i.e., a discrete set) with respect to the information order of $H\times H$, and isomorphic to the Boolean algebra $B$ with respect to the logic order.
+Consider the d-lattice $\omega(L)$.
+Then, In other words, ${\bf con}\cap{\bf tot}$ is the set of all complementary pairs of $L$.
+Furthermore, if $B$ is the sublattice of $L$ composed of complemented elements, which is readily verified to be a Boolean algebra, then ${\bf con}\cap{\bf tot}$ is equal to $\{(a,\neg a):a\in B\}$, which is an anti-chain (i.e., a discrete set) with respect to the information order of $L\times L$, and isomorphic to the Boolean algebra $B$ with respect to the logic order.